cakephp/docs/en/appendices/3-1-migration-guide.rst

 - ``addInputType()`` and ``viewClassMap()`` are deprecated.
 You should use ``config()`` to modify this configuration data at runtime.
-- When ``inputTypeMap`` or ``viewClassMap`` are defined in the component settings they will *overwrite* the default values.
-This change makes it possible to remove default configuration.
+- When ``inputTypeMap`` or ``viewClassMap`` are defined in the component settings, they will *overwrite* the default values.
+This change makes it possible to remove the default configuration.

 Network
 =======